Skip to primary navigation Skip to content Skip to footer

 Parrotfish

 These easily recognizable fish are common inhabitants of shallow reefs.
 You can distinguish Parrotfish males by their brightly colored blue, green, pink, and yellow.
-Their sharp front teeth are used to graze on fine seaweeds that grow on rocks and dead corals.
+Their sharp front teeth are used to graze on delicate seaweeds that grow on rocks and dead corals.
 Indeed, Parrotfish bite off chunks of coral and convert those pieces into fine sand.
-Estimations show that large parrotfish produce as much as one ton of sand per year making this species very important to sand production and keeping coral reefs healthy.
+Estimations show that large Parrotfish produce as much as one ton of sand per year, making this species very important to sand production and keeping coral reefs healthy.

 Nunu